-Southeastern Arizona Wildflowers and Plants features photographs and descriptions of 467 different wildflower and plant species found here in the southeastern part of Arizona, USA.
-Featured are Sonoran Desert wildflowers and the plant species found in the areas surrounding the city of Tucson, Arizona in Pima County.
+This site features photographs and descriptions of 467 different southeastern Arizona wildflower and plant species, primarily those of the Sonoran Desert and the areas surrounding the city of Tucson in Pima County.

 Summers are very hot here in the Arizona desert, and daytime temperatures over 100° F (37.8° C) are quite common.
 June is especially hot and dry.
 Thankfully, temperatures are much cooler in the mountains, making them a popular summer retreat for area residents, and since many mountain wildflowers bloom here at this time of year, summer is the best time to observe our many colorful mountain wildflowers.

-Still Growing is a good way to describe this website, and new plant species will continue to be added as they are photographed and identified.
-Please subscribe to this site's RSS feed to be notified of any future plant additions.
+Still growing is a good way to describe this website, and new plant species will continue to be added as they are photographed and identified.
 The most recently added Arizona wildflowers and plants are listed below.
 Whether you live here or are just visiting this scenic part of Arizona, I hope that you will find this site useful!

 Recently Added Arizona Wildflowers and Plants: